 - Meet your scholar for lunch or coffee once per semester.

-- Attend at least three MNCPA Scholars events.
+- Attend at least five MNCPA Scholars events.

 - Coordinate a summer job shadow day.

 - Complete at least five mentor check-in surveys.

 October: Dress and dine to impress at Macy's and CRAVE.

 November: Visit to a Minnesota college.